wildjames/knights_journey/README.md

 From here on are my stream-of-conciousness notes on the task.
 I prefer to keep more casual notes like this when doing something like this, since it's a better insight into my thought processes; actual, real projects get more "official" documentation.
 Depending on how verbose this gets, I may convert this section into a jupyter notebook, but we shall see.

+So there didn't wind up being much to talk about.
+Besides initially using a depth-first search (caught by my tests) and having to re-jig the logic for the moving function, this proceeded fairly straightforwardly.
+I'll leave my initial thoughts below unedited, for posterity, but this was fun to do around dinner and while watching Charlotte (my wife) play some games in the background.

 ## Initial thoughts.

   - Since this is chess on a standard board, there's a temptation to use `stockfish` to generate legal moves.
 This would let me change what piece we're considering, e.g. to a rook, or let me impose restrictions like there being other pieces on the board, but still feels like overkill for the description as-is.